danielsollondon/azvmimagebuilder/solutions/1_Azure_DevOps/DocsReadme.md

 ```

 * Marketplace Base Images
-Image Builder will select the 'latest' version of the supported OS's, you cannot specify an image version.
+Image Builder will defaults to using the 'latest' version of the supported OS's, you can specify an image version (optional).

 ### Customize